 CFO The Chief Financial Officer (CFO) of the District.
-The CFO's major responsibilities include the accounting and reporting of financial information, prepares the operating budget and related reports, ensure compliance with financial related laws and regulations, and over see the financial operations of the District.
+The CFO's major responsibilities include the accounting and reporting of financial information, preparing the operating budget and related reports, ensuring compliance with financial related laws and regulations, and overseeing the financial operations of the District.